colinh-9/NBA-Game-Analysis-Factors-Influencing-Victory/README.md

 # NBA-Game-Analysis-Factors-Influencing-Victory

 ## Overview
 This project investigates key factors contributing to winning in the NBA using data from the nba.sqlite database.
-Various statistical techniques, including correlation analysis and visualization, are employed to understand the impact of different performance metrics on game outcomes.
+Various statistical techniques, including correlation analysis, logistical modeling and visualization, are employed to understand the impact of different performance metrics on game outcomes.
+There are two separate .rmd files and PDF files in this repository: (1) The [`Log_Models_NBA_Analysis.Rmd`](Log_Models_NBA_Analysis.Rmd) and [Logistic Models/Heat Map PDF Report](NBA_Analysis.pdf), which provide context to why I wanted to look into the [`NBA_Analysis.Rmd`](NBA_Analysis.Rmd) and [Correlation Analysis PDF Report](NBA_Analysis.pdf).

 ## Data
 The data used in this analysis is sourced from the nba.sqlite database, containing detailed game statistics over multiple decades.
 Download the dataset from this link: https://www.kaggle.com/datasets/wyattowalsh/basketball/data